wilianto/wilianto-com/_posts/2017-11-04-malicious-login-detector-with-flink-cep.md

 comments: true
 ---

 I was playing with Apache Flink several weeks ago.
 For exercise, I made a simple rule to detect malicious login pattern.
-The rule is very simple, 3x login activities for the same username and IP.
+The rule is very simple, 3x login activities for the same username and IP in a minute.
 Then for the data source, I use Kafka.

 **pom.xml**
 {% highlight xml %}